Mikopet/homeworks/red_acre/README.md

 Because I don't have much time, instead of implementing the `nginx-unit` approach I will move on to the next task.

+### 2) Terraforming

+It turned out, I had an AWS account just it was not activated.
+And the activtion process was stucked, so I needed to open a ticket to the Customer Support...

+However, the plan is to write a correct terraform solution, and provision the services properly.
+I want to run this workload in `ECS` with `ALB` configured.
+If I have time I will add `WAF`, maybe a Global Accelerator.
+The frontend should run on `S3`+`CloudFront` maybe.